Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Some techniques of harmonic analysis

 \end{proof}

 We now suppose that $(X, d)$ is a \emph{path metric space}, i.e.\ that the distance $d(x,y)$ is realised as the infimum of the length of continuous path with end points $x$ and $y$.
-We will keep making this assumption in everything that follows (though some results are still true in a more general setting).
+We will keep making this assumption in everything that follows (Most results are still true in a more general setting, but this simplify some proofs and is sufficient for our purposes).